00itamarts00/00itamarts00.github.io/_posts/2024-06-01-one-to-one-systems.md

 # Final Thoughts

-The world of fashion is changing. **AI-driven garment customization is no longer the future—it’s happening now.**
+The world of fashion is changing. **AI-driven garment customization is no longer the future—it's happening now.**

-By combining **deep learning, 3D body modeling, and precise anthropometric extraction**, we’ve built a system that **bridges the gap** between mass production and tailor-made perfection.
+By combining **deep learning, 3D body modeling, and precise anthropometric extraction**, we've built a system that **bridges the gap** between mass production and tailor-made perfection.

 ---